wbrozonowicz/wbrozonowicz.github.io/_posts/2022-09-03-react-redux-store.md

 ```

 Summary:
-- to get something frm store:
+- to get something from store:
 ```js
 import { useSelector } from 'react-redux';
 // ....